Bitcoin Technical Analysis Elliott Wave - FXStreet

 Bitcoin and Ethereum Technical Analysis Elliott Wave

-Crypto Overview:I need evidence that the low is in place and that is what I explain in today for Bitcoin and Ethereum

-Bitcoin Elliott Wave Analysis: tracking two counts bearish and bullish.
-On the bullish front Wave c of (ii) can be completed and now starting Wave (iii)

-Trading Levels: 35000 followed by 36,500 are the important levels of support for Bitcoin long traders.
+Trading Levels: Tested support on 35000 is the key for long trades, followed by 36,500 are the important levels of support for Bitcoin long traders.

 Major level TL2|2,000 as tested support for Ethereum using a Classic TradingLevel Pattern